memono/caffe-mask/README.md

 It is developed by the Berkeley Vision and Learning Center ([BVLC](http://bvlc.eecs.berkeley.edu)) and community contributors.

 THIS VERSION IS MODIFIED FOR ADDING MASK IN THE BACKWARD OPERATION.
+This branch realize the feature by creating a subclass of Blob--MaskedBlob.
+This subclass override Blob::Update and thereby apply a mask when updating.

 Check out the [project site](http://caffe.berkeleyvision.org) for all the details like